TANPURA

 it is a basic note instrument and as such an important

-to the basic note and its fifth and octave.
-The strings
+the basic note and its fifth and octave.
+The strings are

-special rich sound effect that is produced by the constant
+rich sound effect that is produced by the constant playing

-playing of the individual strings and which has an intensive
+of the individual strings and which has an intensive effect

-effect on the listener.
-The Tanpura is thus not only
+on the listener.
+The Tanpura is thus not only an ideal

 Like

-this reason, all indications of size and design are
+reason, all indications of size and design are only clues

-we can fulfill your special wishes in cooperation with
+your special wishes in cooperation with an instrument

-an instrument maker.
-Please contact us if you have special
+maker.
+Please contact us if you have special ideas.

 MATERIALS AND FEATURES OF A TANPURA